SEN-RAD/animaps/README.md

 ## Lessons Learned 📋

 * How to build and deploy a full-stack application.
+* How to work with Class components and Lifecycle Methods in React.
 * How to integrate OpenStreetMaps.
 * How to use GET and POST HTTP requests to insert and retrieve data from a database.
 * How to use event handlers (e.g. onClick, onKeyPress ) to improve the users'experience.